4 ways to Break Free from Gotcha Management For you and Your Employees

 Fundamentally gotcha managers expect everyone else to understand the goal and the process.
 They tend to set people loose and then criticize everything that is wrong with their work.

-Since they often don’t take the time or effort to set expectations, the people they manage almost always let them down.
+Since they often don’t take the time or effort to set expectations, the people they manage almost always disappoint them.

 So, they look for mistakes and find them.